fract4d/gnofract4d/doc/continuous_zooming.md

 ## User experience

 While the CZ feature is running, a fixed amount of zoom is performed in/out depending on which button the user is holding (left/right).
-The framerate is fixed, as well as the amount of zooming, but since some computers could take longer than the time expected to render a single frame, the frame rate might drop and not be constant.
+The frame rate is fixed, as well as the amount of zooming, but since some computers could take longer than the time expected to render a single frame, the frame rate might drop and not be constant.
 As it might be already obvious, the higher the resolution the more chances for the frame rate to drop, always depending on the CPU power.

-CZ uses different algorithms to enhance performance and get a decent framerate, including _pixel reutilization_ or _dynamic resolution_ which are explained further below in this document.
+CZ uses different algorithms to enhance performance and get a decent frame rate, including _pixel reutilization_ or _dynamic resolution_ which are explained further below in this document.
 Nevertheless, since Gnofract 4D is highly customizable and allows the user the create his own fractals, the computing power needed to render each frame could vary a lot.

 Some of the regular preferences or features of Gnofract 4D do not take effect when working in CZ mode.
 That includes _auto deepen_, _auto tolerance_ and _antialiasing_.